Legal Privacy

 Australian Privacy Act compliance.
-The Foundation is committed to compliance with the Australian Privacy Act 1988 (Cth) and the Australian Privacy Principles (APPs).
-This policy reflects those obligations.
-If you have a privacy concern, contact us at hello@cogsaustralia.org.
+The Foundation complies with the Australian Privacy Act 1988 (Cth) and the Australian Privacy Principles (APPs).
+If you have a privacy question or concern, contact us at admin@cogsaustralia.org.

-When you submit a join form, we collect your full name, email address, mobile number, date of birth, street address, suburb, state, and postcode.
-For business partnerships, we also collect your ABN, business name, trading name, contact name, and position title.
-This information is required to create your Partner record and issue your Partner number.
+When you join, we collect your full name, email address, mobile number, date of birth, and home address.
+For business memberships, we also collect your ABN, business name, contact name, and position title.
+This information is used to create your member record and issue your member number.

-When you set up your Independence Vault wallet or update your COG$ reservation mix, we record your choices, timestamps, and any notes you provide.
-This includes the stewardship module responses you complete on the join form.
-These records are permanent parts of your Partner record.
+When you set up your wallet or update your reservations, we record your choices, timestamps, and any notes you provide.
+These records are a permanent part of your member record.

 Payment information

-Partnership contributions are processed by Stripe, a PCI DSS Level 1 certified payment processor.
-Stripe receives your payment card details directly — the Foundation never sees, handles, or stores your full card number, CVV, or expiry date.
-We receive and store the payment amount, date, Stripe transaction reference, and payment status against your Partner record.
+Payments are processed by Stripe, a PCI DSS Level 1 certified payment processor.
+Stripe receives your card details directly.
+The Foundation never sees or stores your full card number, CVV, or expiry date.
+We record the payment amount, date, Stripe transaction reference, and payment status against your member record.

-If you submit Medicare card details for identity verification, your card name, card number, individual reference number (IRN), and expiry date are encrypted using AES-256-CBC encryption before being stored in the Foundation’s database.
-The Foundation stores only the first letter of your name and the last four digits of your card number in unencrypted form, for administrative reference only.
-Your full card details are never visible in plain text to administrators.
-A SHA-256 evidence hash is generated at submission, incorporating your member number, the card fields, and the submission timestamp, stored as an integrity anchor (see Cryptographic hashing of records below).
-Medicare card data is retained for seven years in accordance with AML/CTF Act 2006 (Cth) obligations, after which it is deleted.
+If you provide Medicare card details for identity verification, your card information is encrypted using AES-256-CBC encryption before storage.
+We store only the first letter of your name and the last four digits of your card number in plain text, for administrative reference only.
+A SHA-256 evidence hash is created at submission (see Cryptographic records below).
+Medicare card data is kept for seven years under the AML/CTF Act 2006 (Cth), then deleted.

 Address verification

-If your address is verified against the Australian address register (G-NAF), a SHA-256 cryptographic hash of the verification evidence is generated and stored against your Partner record as an integrity anchor.
-This hash cannot be used to reconstruct your address from the hash alone.
+If your address is checked against the Australian address register (G-NAF), a SHA-256 hash of the verification evidence is stored against your record.
+This hash cannot be used to reconstruct your address.

-If SMS-based two-factor authentication is enabled on your account, your mobile number is sent to Twilio, a third-party communications provider, for the sole purpose of delivering a one-time verification code.
-Twilio retains message delivery logs in accordance with their own privacy policy.
+If SMS two-factor authentication is enabled on your account, your mobile number is sent to Twilio, a third-party SMS provider, to deliver a one-time code.
+Twilio keeps delivery logs under their own privacy policy.

-Actions you take in your wallet — password setup, reservation updates, announcement reads, votes cast, gift transactions — are logged as wallet events with timestamps.
-A SHA-256 cryptographic hash is generated for every Partner-initiated action and stored immutably in the database, in accordance with JVPA clause 2.2(h).
-These hash records are independently verifiable through your Independence Vault and form the Foundation’s operational audit trail.
-They are not shared externally.
+Actions you take in your wallet (password setup, reservation updates, votes, transfers) are logged with timestamps.
+A SHA-256 hash is created for each action and stored permanently as an audit trail in accordance with Joint Venture Participation Agreement clause 2.2(h).
+These records are not shared externally.

 Referral codes

-If you enter a referral code on your join form, that code is recorded against your Partner record.
-It is used to track community growth and to recognise contributors who helped bring Partners in.
+If you enter a referral code on your join form, that code is recorded against your member record to track community growth.

 Standard server logs may record your IP address, browser type, and pages visited.
-This information is used only for security monitoring and debugging.
-The site uses session cookies to maintain your login state — these are essential cookies and are not used for tracking or advertising.
-No third-party analytics or advertising cookies are used on this site.
+This is used only for security monitoring and debugging.
+The site uses session cookies to maintain your login state.
+These are essential cookies and are not used for advertising or tracking.

-Your name, email, mobile, and address are used to create and maintain your Partner record, send you access emails, and allow you to recover your Partner number or reset your wallet password using your on-file contact details.
+Your name, email, mobile, and address are used to create and maintain your member record, send you access emails, and allow you to recover your member number or reset your wallet password.

 Governance participation

-Your Partner number and reservation details are used to determine your eligibility to vote on governance proposals, to allocate voting weight in any geofenced local decisions, and to send you relevant announcements and proposals through your wallet.
+Your member number and reservation details determine your eligibility to vote on governance proposals and to receive relevant announcements through your wallet.

 Communications

-We send transactional emails related to your partnership: welcome confirmation, wallet access setup, password reset, payment received, and governance notices.
-We do not send unsolicited marketing email.
-You cannot opt out of transactional partnership communications while you hold an active partnership.
+We send transactional emails only: welcome confirmation, wallet access setup, password reset, payment received, and governance notices.
+We do not send unsolicited marketing emails.
+You cannot opt out of transactional communications while your membership is active.

-Partner information may be synced to an internal CRM system used by Foundation administrators for Partner support and workflow management.
-This system is not accessible to the public and access is restricted to authorised Foundation administrators only.
+Member information may be synced to an internal administration system used by Foundation staff for member support.
+Access is restricted to authorised Foundation administrators only.

-The Foundation uses a small number of trusted third-party services to operate the platform.
-Each receives only the minimum data necessary for its function.
+We use a small number of trusted third-party services.
+Each receives only the minimum data needed for its function.

 Stripe (payments)

-Stripe Inc. processes all partnership contribution payments.
-Stripe is PCI DSS Level 1 certified — the highest level of payment security compliance.
-Your card details are sent directly to Stripe and never pass through Foundation servers.
-Stripe's privacy policy applies to all payment data they process.
-Stripe is headquartered in the United States and processes data under Standard Contractual Clauses for international transfers.
+Stripe Inc. processes all membership payments.
+Stripe is PCI DSS Level 1 certified.
+Your card details go directly to Stripe and never pass through Foundation servers.
+Stripe is based in the United States and transfers data under Standard Contractual Clauses.

 Twilio (SMS verification)

 Twilio Inc. delivers SMS verification codes for two-factor authentication.
-The only data sent to Twilio is your mobile phone number and the verification message content.
-Twilio is headquartered in the United States.
+The only data sent to Twilio is your mobile number and the verification message.
+Twilio is based in the United States.
 Their privacy policy governs their handling of delivery logs.

-The website FAQ chat widget sends your typed question to Anthropic's Claude API for processing.
-No personal information, Partner number, or account data is included in the request.
+The FAQ chat widget on this site sends your typed question to Anthropic's API for processing.
+No personal information, member number, or account data is included in the request.
 Anthropic does not receive your identity.
-Anthropic's data handling policy applies to the processing of your query text.
+Anthropic's data handling policy applies to the text of your query.

 Serversaurus (hosting)

-The Foundation's website and database are hosted by Serversaurus, an Australian hosting provider with servers located in Australia.
-All Partner data resides on Australian-based infrastructure.
-Serversaurus does not have application-level access to Partner records.
+The Foundation's website and database are hosted by Serversaurus, an Australian hosting provider with servers in Australia.
+All member data resides on Australian infrastructure.
+Serversaurus does not have application-level access to member records.

 Transactional emails (welcome, password reset, governance notices) are sent through an authenticated SMTP relay.
-Email content passes through the relay provider's servers in transit.
 We do not use email services that scan message content for advertising purposes.

 Encryption in transit

 All connections to cogsaustralia.org are encrypted using TLS 1.2 or higher (HTTPS).
-This applies to every page, the join form, wallet login, admin panel, and API endpoints.
-Unencrypted HTTP requests are automatically redirected to HTTPS.
-No personal data is transmitted in plain text.
+Unencrypted HTTP requests are redirected to HTTPS automatically.
+No personal data is sent in plain text.

 Database security

-Partner records are stored in a secured MySQL database hosted in Australia.
-The database is not publicly accessible — connections are restricted to the application server only.
+Member records are stored in a secured database hosted in Australia.
+The database is not publicly accessible.
 Database credentials are stored in environment variables outside the web root and are not committed to version control.
 Regular automated backups are maintained.

 Password security